 Discrimination on the basis of gender and unequal citizenship rights have been controversial issues since the 19th century.
 Gender discrimination continues to provoke public debate and political activism in the early 21st century.

 The meaning of equal citizenship has been much more complex and controversial for women than for men, because it has centred on changing ideas about women and ‘women’s role’.
 The state and other powerful and (until very recently) solidly male institutions, such as the clergy, professional groups and trade unions, have all shaped and used these ideas in ways that have profoundly affected women.
-Women’s organisations and movements have had an important influence too, especially among women themselves – though not always in favour of greater equality.
+Women’s organisations and movements have had an important influence too, especially among women – and not always in favour of greater equality.

 ‘We are human beings as well as women, and our humanity must take precedence over our womanhood.
 We are New Zealanders and therefore citizens …’1 When Kate Sheppard, the leader of the women’s suffrage campaign, spoke those words in 1897, New Zealand women had won the vote, but they were not yet equal citizens in many other respects.